ameya/logstash_poll/README.md

 }

 The above code is a work around for polling in logstash.
-It will allow you to loop through a site for any new updates.
+It will allow you to loop through a site (http://jsonplaceholder.typicode.com/photos?_start=%{start}&_limit=%{chunk}) for any new updates.
+The pipeline calls self to update the new chunk and start position recived.